-Xmal Deutschland formed in Hamburg, Germany in 1980, initially as an all-girl band, consisting of by Anja Huwe (Vocals), Manuela Rickers (Guitar), Fiona Sangster (Keyboards), Rita Simon (Bass) and Caro May (Drums) A year later they released their first single "Großstadtindianer" on Alfred Hilsberg
+Xmal Deutschland formed in Hamburg, Germany in 1980, initially as an all-girl band, in the Hamburg Punk circuit, consisting of by Anja Huwe (Vocals), Manuela Rickers (Guitar), Fiona Sangster (Keyboards), Rita Simon (Bass) and Caro May (Drums) A year later they released their first single "Großstadtindianer" on Alfred Hilsberg

 resulted in a label deal with 4AD Records.
 Their debut album "Fetisch" (1983) and the singles "Qual" and "Incubus Succubus II" all made the UK Independent charts, even though the band used German lyrics.
 Manuela Zwingmann left the band one year later, replaced by Peter Bellendir.
 This lineup proved to be the longest running.
 1984 saw the release of the album Tocsin, followed by a world tour through to 1985.
 1986 saw the release of "Matador", produced by Hugh Cornwell